Join the Rutledge Lab at University College London

 Do you want to develop computational models of decision making and subjective feelings and use neuroimaging and smartphones to explore the causes of mood disorders like depression?
 We are looking for you!

 Predoctoral applicants.
 Students can apply to the four-year PhD in Computational Psychiatry at the Max Planck UCL Centre for Computational Psychiatry and Ageing Research on Russell Square (most recent deadline: 11 February 2018).
 The most recent advertisement is available here.

 Postdoctoral applicants.
-Email me to discuss possibilities, even if you are not finishing your PhD until next year.
+Email Robb to discuss possibilities, even if you are not finishing your PhD until next year.
 Applying for postdoctoral fellowships can take time, and it's never too early to start thinking about what you want to work on next.
 Ideal applicants might have computational or clinical backgrounds or extensive experience with decision or affective neuroscience research.
 Applicants should be interested in contributing to the emerging field of computational psychiatry.
 There are several possible sources of funding, most of which have deadlines up to one year in advance of starting the project:

 Human Frontier Science Program Long-Term Fellowships (Deadline August)